alexmojaki/futurecoder/how_to_contribute.md

 >     spam
 >     spam

-The first thing you need is a `solution` method.
-This is specified instead of `program`, which will be generated from `solution`.
-It should have function parameters corresponding to the inputs of the exercise.
+The `solution` method should have function parameters corresponding to the inputs of the exercise.
 In this case, the `solution` method is:

 ```python
 def solution(self, foo: int, bar: str):